mahtab-nejati/google-scholar-scraper/README.md

 # Limitations

 1. The server detects activities.
 Continuous scraping or scrapning data for an author with more than a couple of hundred publications throws erros.
-As a temporary solution, the partial results are pickled and is later loaded to try and scrape the remaining data.
+As a temporary solution, the partial results are saved into a json file and are later loaded to try and scrape the remaining data.
 The following solutions did not work:

 - Using sleep between requests.
 - Using proxies (due to connection challenges).